devon-wolf/RESTlr-ts/CONTRIBUTING.md

 ## Pull Requests
 1. When you're ready to make a request for your changes to be merged into the parent repository, [open a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request):
-	- first, [make sure your fork is still up-to-date](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork#syncing-a-fork-from-the-command-line) with the latest version of the upstream repository with `git fetch upstream/main` and `git merge upstream/main`
+	- first, [make sure your fork is still up-to-date](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork#syncing-a-fork-from-the-command-line) with the latest version of the upstream repository with `git fetch upstream` followed by `git merge upstream/main`
 	- address any conflicts that may arise with upstream updates (currently outside the scope of this guide, but you can read some docs [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/addressing-merge-conflicts/about-merge-conflicts)).
 	- push all your latest changes, including any updates merged from upstream, up to your fork's feature branch as described above
 	- open a pull request against the parent repository, as described in the link at the start of this section.
 Choose the parent repository's main branch as the 'base' and your fork's feature branch as the 'head'.
 Describe the changes you've made and review the changed files to make sure it's what you intended.